Daisuke Satō

-Daisuke Satō (佐藤 大輔, Satō Daisuke) was a Japanese board game designer, novelist, and manga writer.
+Daisuke Satō (佐藤 大輔, Satō Daisuke) was a Japanese board game designer, novelist, manga and ecchi writer.
 He was known for his alternate history novels Seito and Red Sun Black Cross, among others.
 He wrote the story for his manga Imperial Guards (with illustrator Yū Itō) and Highschool of the Dead (with illustrator Shōji Satō).
 Imperial Guards was nominated for the Tezuka Osamu Cultural Prize in 2007 and for the first Manga Taishō in 2008.
 He died on March 22, 2017, from ischaemic heart disease.
 After Daisuke's death, the decision was made to leave Highschool of the Dead unfinished.